 -If the wheat is too dry add additional lemon juice or a small amount of water or olive oil

 Baba Ganoush, a mild tart, smoky and garlicky 5-ingredient starter dish from the eastern part of the Mediterranean and the Middle East.
-Baba Ganoush is made with roasted eggplants, fresh lemon juice, tahini, and garlic.
+My Baba Ganoush recipe is made with roasted eggplants, fresh lemon juice, tahini, and garlic.
 It’s has a terrific flavor and is super easy to make, the eggplants roasted either on the grill over an open flame or roasted in the oven.
 I prefer roasting it over an open flame, blackening the skin until completely charred and the flesh is creamy smooth.

 Most Baba Ganoush recipes have all the ingredients pureed until perfectly smooth.
 It can, however, be simply mashed with a fork, leaving it with a more interesting texture.
 There are a lot of seeds in some eggplants, which could make it less visually appealing if not pureed in a food processor.
-But, since Baba Ganoush is a centuries-old recipe, it is definitely more authentic to be mashed rather than pureed.
-I personally don’t think a few seeds are that big of a deal and I like the texture of a mashed Baba Ganoush rather than pureed.
+But, since Baba Ganoush is a centuries-old recipe, it is more authentic to be mashed rather than pureed.
+I don’t think a few seeds are that big of a deal and I like the texture of a mashed Baba Ganoush rather than pureed.

-Here’s how I make my Baba Ganoush…
+Here’s my Baba Ganoush recipe:

 - 3 Whole Egg Plants